rui-yan/CS-Projects/README.md

 ## CS course projects -- Java

- These are the codes I have done for my CS course projects.
+ These are the codes I have done for my CSE8A & 8B course projects at UCSD.

-- Draw My House
 - 2048 Game (Part1 Logic)
 - 2048 Game (Part2 UI)
 - Caesar Cipher
+- Critters Fighting Game
+- Draw My House
 - Slides with Sound
 - Turtle
 - Word Pair
-- Critters Fighting Game

-I found my CS course projects interesting and wish that I can share them to more people.
+I found these course projects interesting and wish that I can share them to more people.
-Please **do not copy** my codes for your course assignments.
-Otherwise, you might violate the academic integrity.
+Please **do not copy** my codes for course assignments.
+Otherwise, you will violate the academic integrity.